 The event is part of an initiative launched in 2020 by the European Committee of the Regions to promote gender balance in local and regional politics and decision-making, raise awareness and promote the exchange of best practices.

 The European Committee of the Regions, as the political assembly of local and regional politicians in the EU, has taken action in the area of gender equality with the adoption of the "Strategy for a gender balance in Members' participation in the CoR" and the CoR opinion on "A Union of equality: gender equality strategy 2020-2025".

 The CoR opinion calls for local and regional authorities to be regarded as key partners in the design, implementation and monitoring of the EU Gender Equality Strategy, which mentions power and decision-making in politics as one of its five priority areas.

-On 4 March 2021, an Inter-parliamentary meeting on the theme "Women's empowerment and leadership in Covid times" will be organised by the Committee on Women's Rights and Gender Equality (FEMM) of the European Parliament.
+On 4 March 2021, an Inter-parliamentary meeting on the theme "Women's empowerment and leadership in Covid times" has been organised by the Committee on Women's Rights and Gender Equality (FEMM) of the European Parliament.
 Further information are available on the FEMM Committee webpage.